NextronSystems/asgard-manual/usage/setup.rst

    :alt: Configure the network

 .. warning::
    **Important:** Make sure that the combination of hostname and domain creates an FQDN that can be resolved from the endsystems on which you intend to install the ASGARD agents.
-If you've configured a FQDN (hostname + domain) that cannot be resolved on the clients, no agent will be able to find and reconnect to the ASGARD server.
+If you've configured a FQDN (hostname + domain) that cannot be resolved on the clients, no agent will be able to find and connect to the ASGARD server.

 .. figure:: ../images/setup_network7.png
    :target: ../_images/setup_network7.png